ankitsultana/accent/_posts/2016-01-09-Documentation.markdown

 ### Installation

-I'd strongly recommend you to fork [bleu](http://github.com/bk2dcradle/bleu) and use the "upstream" strategy described on [this page](https://help.github.com/articles/fork-a-repo/) to keep bleu up to date.
+I'd strongly recommend you to fork [accent](http://github.com/bk2dcradle/accent) and use the "upstream" strategy described on [this page](https://help.github.com/articles/fork-a-repo/) to keep accent up to date.

-If you don't want to do that, just clone [bleu](http://github.com/bk2dcradle/bleu) and use `bundle exec jekyll serve` in the root of the bleu directory.
+If you don't want to do that, just clone [accent](http://github.com/bk2dcradle/accent) and use `bundle exec jekyll serve` in the root of the accent directory.

 ### Customization